The Bankrate promise

-The Federal Reserve has raised the federal funds rate three times this year, and the upward trend for interest rates likely will carry into 2018.
+The Federal Reserve raised the federal funds rate three times last year and again in March.
+Experts predict more interest rate hikes are likely before year-end.

 If you’re considering moving your savings account in search of higher yields, do some research.
 It just might pay.

 Here are seven steps you should take to select a savings account as interest rates rise.

 The bank down the street may be convenient, but that doesn’t mean it’s the best place to keep your cash when interest rates rise.